Tuk Tuk Tours

 In this guide:

-The official Thai new year (Songkran) is actually in April, but New Years Eve is still a huge thing in Thailand and Christmas does have its part in setting the mood for the New Years holiday period.
+The official Thai new year (Songkran) is actually in April, but New Years Eve is still a huge thing in Thailand and Christmas does play its part in setting the mood for the New Years holiday period.

 While Christmas is not officially celebrated, especially in the most commercial parts of Bangkok and tourist destinations, Christmas usually gets a significant amount of attention.
 Given the large expat community and that in normal years it is peak tourism season for tourists, there is big demand for Christmas activities in Bangkok.